 How common is civic participation?

-According to research by NCVO, overall levels of civic participation have remained generally stable over recent years.
+Levels of civic participation have remained generally stable over recent years.
 Figures from 2017 indicated that over 25 per cent of people volunteer formally at least once a month; approximately 20 per cent of people are involved in social action in their local community, and 60 per cent of people participate in irregular, informal volunteering.
 The rise of virtual volunteering, particularly during the COVID pandemic, has provided flexible opportunities for people who otherwise may not have considered volunteering.
 Other trends, such have ‘ethical consumerism’, have increased engagement on specific issues.

 Turnout to vote, the most fundamental expression of civic participation, has – after a historical period of decline – increased slightly over recent years.
 However, local government voter turnout remains around one-third of the electorate, except in years when general elections are held on the same day as local polls when turnout increases to around two-thirds of the electorate.